LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Execution Policies
 ==================

-RAJA provides a variety of execution policies for different operations, to access different programming model backends, etc. The policies are summarized here.
+The following serves as reference to the various policies which ``RAJA`` supports.

+.. note:: * All RAJA execution policies are in the namespace ``RAJA``.

 --------------------
 Serial/SIMD Policies